lmorg/murex/docs/user-guide/interactive-shell.md

 ### Spellchecker

-_murex_ supports inline spellchecking, where errors are underlined.
+Murex supports inline spellchecking, where errors are underlined.
 For example

 [![asciicast](https://asciinema.org/a/408024.svg)](https://asciinema.org/a/408024)